 Jazz C: Ages 12 and up, with at least two years of Ballet instruction or by audition/permission of instructor

 These classes will incorporate aspects of various different techniques including but not limited to Ailey, Graham, and Limón.
 Modern students will adhere to the dress code.
 As in the Ballet classes, Modern classes have general guidelines only to aid in placing new students and students may be changed according ability.
 Students that are considering taking any Modern class are strongly recommended (but not required) to take one ballet class per week.
 If you are considering Modern without taking ballet, please talk to Lara prior to registration.

 Modern 2/3: Ages 8-13 with at least two years of Ballet instruction (at a Ballet 3 level or higher).

 Modern 4: Ages 13 and up, with at least two years of Ballet instruction (at a Ballet 5 level or higher) and one year of Modern Instruction or permission of instructor

 Modern 5/6: Ages 14 and up, by audition or permission of instructor

-Tap B: Ages 9-13 with at least two years of Tap instruction or permission of instructor
+Tap B: Ages 9-13 with at least one year of Tap instruction or permission of instructor

 This class is designed for those with little to no experience with tap dance.
 The primary focus of the class is the development of basic technical skills (shuffles, flaps, cramp-rolls, etc.).
 Students will also be introduced to the process of applying musical counts to the rhythmic tap combinations of the class.